 The Delaware Valley School Police Officers work to ensure a safe and secure school environment.
 The school police investigate any and all crimes reported to the administration.
-Two officers facilitate classes in D.A.R.E and also address bullying, law, and seatbelt safety in addition to other topics.
+Each school police office facilitates classes in L.E.A.D and also address bullying, law, and seatbelt safety in addition to other topics.
 The School Police Officers will also conduct mediations with student(s) to help solve any issues that are currently ongoing with that student(s).